Do I Need a Crit'Air Sticker? - UK Driver's Guide 2026

 The bottom line

-For GBP 7, a Crit’Air sticker removes all uncertainty from your French driving plans.
+For £7, a Crit’Air sticker removes all uncertainty from your French driving plans.
 It never expires, it covers you for every future trip, and it takes about two minutes to apply.
 Unless you are 100 percent certain you will never set foot in a French city on this trip or any future trip, it is worth getting one.
+See exactly how much a Crit’Air sticker costs and what is included.

 Related guides